 In this case, athletic leggings aren’t usually the way to go.

-Instead, you should look for leggings with more style and architecture, like faux-leather leggings or moto-leggings.
+Instead, you should look for more style and architecture leggings, like faux-leather leggings or moto-leggings.

 Then, you should choose the rest of the outfit as though leggings weren’t involved.

 For instance, a flowy blouse, a structured blazer, and ankle booties make for a notably adult ensemble.